 Art Galleries & Cultural Spaces

-Creative hubs in Flower Sushi Experience in Tokyo USD 75 highlight classical works, contemporary installations, and community projects under one skyline.
+Creative hubs in House of Attractions Glass Maze Experience in Krakow USD 8 highlight classical works, contemporary installations, and community projects under one skyline.
 Small studios sit alongside established galleries.

 Look for temporary shows, evening openings, and cultural centres where workshops, talks, and performances make art approachable and engaging for all visitors.